PX4/PX4-user_guide/en/dronecan/README.md

 ## Hardware Setup

-DroneCAN operates over CAN.
-Refer to the [CAN setup documentation](../can/README.md) before continuing with this article.
+DroneCAN operates over a CAN network.
+DroneCAN hardware should be connected as described in [CAN > Wiring](../can/README.md#wiring).

 ## Node ID